-And third, the Pentagon is concerned with the threats climate change pose to international security, namely massive migration and potentially war.
-However, the military seems unaware of how much its efforts to protect access to Persian Gulf Oil, its other military operations including war, and consumption at installations are a major driver of greenhouse gas emissions, and therefore ultimately of climate change.
+However, the military seems unaware of how much its efforts to protect access to Persian Gulf Oil, its other military operations, including war and fuel consumption at installations, are a major driver of greenhouse gas emissions, and therefore ultimately of climate change.

 In sum, the DOD assumes that climate change will be a disaster for the institution and the planet no matter what they do, even as they believe that they must continue to protect access to Persian Gulf oil so that the US and the rest of the world can burn as much oil as it wants at as low a price per barrel as possible.
-The Pentagon focuses their efforts on adapting to climate change and preparing for climate caused insecurity, even as they continue to ensure that Americans continue to have relatively inexpensive access to imported oil.
+The Pentagon focuses their efforts on adapting to climate change, as Admiral Locklear calls it "consequences management," by preparing for climate caused insecurity, even as they continue to ensure that Americans continue to have relatively inexpensive access to imported oil.